krzysu/berlinjs-meteor/readme.md

 by: Kris Urbas, [@krzysu](https://twitter.com/krzysu)

 **We will build simple chat client for Facebook users.**

+The demo is available [here](http://berlinjs-demo.meteor.com/)

 ## On a side note

-If you want to build something for real using meteor.js, preferable if you are a company or have funding.. you can always contact me here <span style="unicode-bidi:bidi-override;direction:rtl;">moc.liamg@lp.usyzrk</span>.
+If you want to build something for real using meteor.js, preferable if you are a company or have funding.. you can always contact me.

 ## Step 1.
 New project